Chevrolet Silverado Buyer’s Guide

 + (Cost of fuel) + (Cost of insurance) + (Cost of regular maintenance) + (Cost of repairs)

-One way you can mitigate the maintenance and repair costs is by getting extended auto warranty coverage.
-It means investing a little more, but it will end up saving you thousands if you do need a repair, and the right cover can give you access to lots of other benefits you wouldn’t otherwise have, such as breakdown cover.
+One way to mitigate maintenance and repair costs is by getting extended auto warranty coverage (also known as a vehicle service contract).
+It means investing a little more, but it will end up saving you thousands if you do need a repair.
+The right cover can also give you access to lots of other benefits you wouldn’t otherwise have, such as breakdown cover.

 Repairs to Look Out For

 Sooner or later, all Chevrolet vehicles experience part failure no matter how well maintained.
-To determine exactly which for Chevrolet, our experts drilled into Endurance’s internal claims data to see just how costly the top repairs can be.
+To determine exactly which for Chevrolet, our experts drilled into the data to see just how costly the top repairs can be.

 Top Chevrolet Repairs*